talkingtontech/host-cache/README.md

 # Host Cache

-This plugin is designed to cache downloads of WordPress plugins, themes, and updates from the WordPress.org repo.
+This plugin is designed to pass downloads of WordPress plugins, themes, and updates from the official WordPress.org repo through a proxy cache.

 ### Configuration Required